dave-br/mame/docs/source/debugger/index.rst

 and / or :ref:`-src_debug_prefix_map <mame-commandline-srcdbgprefixmap>`.

-Once source-level debugging is enabled, you will then be able to access the Option menu, Show Source command from the main debugger window.
+Once source-level debugging is enabled, you will then be able to access the Options menu, Show Source command from the main debugger window.
 You may switch back and forth between source and disassembly view, and open separate disassembly windows even while the main window shows source.